themetalfleece/neogma-docs/docs/md/docs/Models/Instances.md

 Instances offer flexible access to a node's properties, as well as operations regarding it, such as updating/deleting the node itself and its relationships.

 ## Creating and saving an Instance
-TODO link to Create, Find
-An Instance is returned from various Model operations (such as Create, Find), or a new Instance (which doesn't yet exist in the database) can be created as follows:
+An Instance is returned from various Model operations (such as [Create](./Creating-Nodes-and-Relationships), [Find](./Finding-Nodes)), or a new Instance (which doesn't yet exist in the database) can be created as follows:
 ```js
     /* --> creates an Instance of the Users model, which still doesn't exist in the database */
     const user = Users.build({